Importance of Following Your Treatment Plan

 - Travel to and from treatment (and travel costs)

-- Child or elder care during treatment
+- Childcare or eldercare during treatment

 - Medication costs